rfawaz22/TacoLocos/README.md

 I reccomend using some sort of API testing application, I utilize Insomnia but any will work.

-using localhost/8080/total as the endpoint and inputing the menu items you wish to order will come up with the total order and cost
+using localhost/8080/total as the endpoint and inputing the menu items you wish to order will come up with the total order and cost.
+The input is an integer value, and will throw and error if a negative value is entered or if an item that is not on the menu is entered.

 request: